PGBSean/Surface-Pro-5-OpenCore/README.md

 + No Wi-Fi & Bluetooth support

-+ [?]
-No iServices
++ No iServices
-> Not yet tested, but might be fixed in the next release ASAP.
+> Not fixable if you use your Android phone to tether (through USB)

 ## Tested versions